samolazov/getdpi/README.md

 # getdpi
 A very simple script of getting screen's DPI.
-I found the idea somewhere in Internet, changed a bit for my purposes, and save here to not forget.
+I found the idea somewhere in Internet, changed a bit for my purposes, and saved here to not forget.

 How it works: